Lunatic Lateral: Aftermath

 With the game-winning touchdown, the Raiders defeated the Patriots for the first time since 2002, when they were still based in Oakland, California.
 They kept their faint playoff hopes alive while improving to 6–8.
 Meanwhile, the loss dropped New England to 7–7, dropping the team one spot out of playoff seeding and hurting their overall postseason chances.
 Both the Patriots and Raiders wound up missing the postseason, but the lateral play and resulting loss to Las Vegas was cited as a key factor in why the Patriots missed out, along with several other close losses throughout the season.

 During the final play of the 2023 ReliaQuest Bowl between Illinois and Mississippi State, Illinois attempted a last-ditch lateral pass play to try to win the game, but one of the laterals hit the ground and a Mississippi state player recovered the ball and ran it in for a game-sealing touchdown to win 19–10.
 One source compared this particular play to the Lunatic Lateral, calling it "Raiders-esque".

 On March 16, 2023, Jakobi Meyers signed a three-year contract with the Las Vegas Raiders.
 In his introductory press conference with the Raiders, Meyers was asked about the lateral pass as it had helped his new team win at the expense of his old team.
 Meyers quipped to the reporter, "I was waiting on this.
 Thank you, I appreciate you!" before describing the botched play as a "humbling experience".

 Chandler Jones, who had scored the touchdown on this play, was excused from the Raiders early in the 2023 season due to several mental health incidents and was later released by the team following a string of arrests.
 Meanwhile, Belichick and the Patriots mutually parted ways following a 4–13 finish to the 2023 season, ending one of the greatest coaching tenures in NFL history in which the Patriots won six Super Bowls over 24 years, though the Patriots went 29–38 with just one playoff appearance in Belichick's final four years without Tom Brady.
-Adding in the results of the last 3 games of the 2022 season, the team went 9–28 after the Lunatic Lateral until Mike Vrabel was hired as head coach in 2025.
+Adding in the results of the last three games of the 2022 season, the team went 9–28 following the Lunatic Lateral (including going 4-13 in Jerod Mayo's only year as head coach in 2024) until Mike Vrabel was hired as head coach in 2025, after which the Patriots immediately rebounded to a 14-3 record and a berth in Super Bowl LX.
+Raiders head coach Josh McDaniels, who had twice served as the Patriots' offensive coordinator before joining Las Vegas in 2022, returned to the Patriots as offensive coordinator in 2025.